Serious-Fin/cpp-training/calculator/README.md

 cmake --build .
 ```

-Now you can calculate expressions
+Now you can calculate expressions by running the binary

 ```text
 ./calculator "2 + 5 * 4"